Dolo1993/Emmanuel-DK-Dolo/README.md

  In this project, I have developed a web-based to-do list application to showcase my skills as a software engineer and further my learning in JavaScript.
 The primary goal of this project is to demonstrate proficiency in JavaScript and its associated technologies by creating a functional to-do list that allows users to add, remove, and mark tasks as completed.
    - **Technologies Used:** Javascript, HTML, CSS, and Visual Studio Code as the Text Editor.
    - **Link:** [Click me]( https://dolo1993.github.io/JavaScript-To-Do-List/)
-   - **Notable Achievements:** Successfully implemented features such as task categorization, a clear user interface, and local storage to save user data between sessions.
+   - **Achievements:** Successfully implemented features such as task categorization, a clear user interface, and local storage to save user data between sessions.
 This project received positive feedback for its intuitive design and functionality.

 ## GitHub Statistics